-- 10. (1) Subject to sub-paragraph (2), where you have a personal interest in any business of the Council you also have a prejudicial interest in that business where the interest is one which a member of the public with knowledge of the relevant facts would reasonably regard as so significant that it is likely to prejudice your judgement of the public interest. - (2) You do not have a prejudicial interest in any business of the authority where that business:- - (a) does not affect your financial position or the financial position of a person or body described in paragraph 8; - (b) does not relate to the determining of any approval, consent, licence, permission or registration in relation to you or any person or body described in paragraph 8; or

-- (c) relates to the functions of the Council in respect of:- - housing, where you are a tenant of the Council provided that those functions do not relate particularly to your tenancy or lease; - school meals or school transport and travelling expenses, where you are a parent or guardian of a child in full time education, or are a parent governor of a school, unless it relates particularly to the school which the child attends; - (iii) statutory sick pay under Part XI of the Social Security Contributions and Benefits Act 1992, where you are in receipt of, or are entitled to the receipt of, such pay; - (iv) an allowance, payment or indemnity given to members; - (v) any ceremonial honour given to members; and - (vi) setting council tax or a precept under the Local Government Finance Act 1992.
+- 10.-(1) Subject to sub-paragraph (2), where you have a personal interest in any business of your authority you also have a prejudicial interest in that business where the interest is one which a member of the public with knowledge of the relevant facts would reasonably regard as so significant that it is likely to prejudice your judgement of the public interest. - (2) You do not have a prejudicial interest in any business of the authority where that business- - (a) does not affect your financial position or the financial position of a person or body described in paragraph 8; - (b) does not relate to the determining of any approval, consent, licence, permission or registration in relation to you or any person or body described in paragraph 8; or - (c) relates to the functions of your authority in respect of- - (i) this sub-paragraph does not apply to your authority; - (ii) this sub-paragraph does not apply to your authority; - (iii) statutory sick pay under Part XI of the Social Security Contributions and Benefits Act 1992, where you are in receipt of, or are entitled to the receipt of, such pay; - (iv) an allowance, payment or indemnity given to members: - (v) any ceremonial honour given to members; and - (vi) setting council tax or a precept under the Local Government Finance Act 1992. - 11.
+Paragraph 11 does not apply to your authority.